NHSDigital/software-engineering-quality-framework/metrics.md

 ## Essential metrics:

+These metrics provide a fundamental level of insight, and so must be tracked:

 | Measure | Definition (each calculated over the last 28 days) |
 |:---|:---|
 | Deployment frequency | Number of deployments
 | Quality checks | Presence or absence of frequent, consistent, enforced (with agreed tolerances) of the [engineering quality checks](quality-checks.md) - follow that link for further details

 ## Recommended metrics:

+These metrics provide useful additional insight, and are recommended to be tracked:

 | Measure | Definition (each calculated over the last 28 days) |
 |:---|:---|